thoughtspot/thoughtspot.github.io/_admin/system-admin/upgrade-a-cluster.md

 ThoughtSpot patches the Operating System at the time of upgrades.
 Installation and upgrade use the same process, replacing the older OS image on a node by the new image delivered in the release tarball.

-{% include note.html content="ThoughtSpot Support will contact you to schedule an update when a minor or major upgrade becomes available." %}
+{% include note.html content="ThoughtSpot Support may contact you to schedule an update when a minor or major upgrade becomes available.
+You can also ask for your cluster to be upgraded whenever one is justified by your business requirements.
+Work with ThoughtSpot support team to schedule your upgrade so that they can confirm good health of the cluster before proceeding." %}

 <!--## Upgrade using Management Console